Born: Monday, March 1st, 1965 (in the wee hours of the morning)

 My parents married in August of 1964 and are still married and living in Rowlesburg, West Virginia.
 Dad has worked for The United States Air Force, Tektronics, The Communications Sattelite Corporation, and AT&T. The last two jobs were at the world's busiest communications satellite earth station in Etam, WV.
 Dad is now retired.
 Mom worked for Western Electric before she married, has trained as an Emergency Medical Techician, was owner-manager-cook of a restuarant & a bar, retired from that, and is currently (Dec 2007) in the middle of her third two year term as mayor of Rowlesburg.

 Brother: David Scott Banister, born in 1966 & raised in Eastern Washington and rural West Virginia (2nd grade on).
 David's living near Morgantown WV.
 He married Nancy Nutt in 1995 and has two children, Nick (born 1982) and Benjamin (born 1995).
 Dave and Nancy finished getting divorced in early 2007.
 Nick married Courtney Rouster.
 At 9:08PM on June 4th 2008, Courtney gave birth to their son, Jack.
 During the marriage & pregnancy, Nick and Courtney were employed by the Department of Defense.
 Courtney divorced Nick.
 Nick has moved on to school and other employment.
 I'm no longer aware of Courtney's status.
 David studied zoology at the State University of New York at Oswego and later art at West Virginia University.
 He's done a lot of work in crane trucks, in charge of teams that pick up the removed railroad ties when the union changes them.
+More recently he's worked for Extreme Pastics Plus who provides plastc linings for containments used to contain the liquids used in hydraulic fracturing for the petroleum extraction industry.

 Sister: Raimona Nellie Banister Rowe, born in 1970 and raised in West Virginia.
 Raimona is living near Cortland, New York.
 She married Steve Alan Rowe, a programmer working for Syracuse University and specializing in translation software, in 1996 and has two children, Tyler Rain Dingler (born 1991) and Charlotte Gem Rowe (born 3.88 kg, 53.975 cm on Monday, January 11, 2001 at 8:49 AM after about 4 hours of labor).
 Raimona studied general subjects at Simons's Rock of Bard College and later teaching at the State University of New York at Cortland.
 She worked as quality control standards author in a Cortland company that fills little sample containers.
 Currently, she's working as a rehab aid at the JM Murray Center and works preparing income tax returns in the spring.
 In the Spring of 2006, I started working on a project helping Raimona's family with building a house.